tsirbunen/cookbook/README.md

 Alternatively, E2E tests can be run without live viewing (but with the application running in the background) with &nbsp;&nbsp;&nbsp;&nbsp; **`npm run cypress:run`**

 Neither the unit/component nor the E2E tests cover all the code on their own.
 Instead they have been designed to **complement** each other.
-For example, there are unit tests for the individual form components (like the search text input), but for forms (like the recipes filtering form) there are E2E tests.
-Writing integration tests for "higher order" components like forms, pages, and even the whole app was skipped in favor of the E2E tests because: (1) E2E tests were seen confirmatory of intended functionality anyway, (2) E2E tests were considered easier to maintain (final desired features and functionality were clear already in the beginning, whereas the detailed implementation was not), and (3) E2E tests did not require mocking for example React contexts, meaning there was less opportunity for tests introducing "artificial" errors.
+For example, there are unit tests for some small functions and individual form components (like the search text area input), and there are E2E tests for within app navigation.

 _Note 1:_ If the cypress tests fail, it might be that the waiting time is not long enough for the dynamic page components to catch up.
 In that case, increase the waiting time.
 _Note 2:_ The cypress E2E tests are truly E2E only when run locally.
 For some reason (related to the ApolloNextAppProvider) the Apollo Client could not be made to work in GitHub Actions testing environment and therefore in GitHub test flow the hook using Apollo Client to fetch data from api is replaced with a mock.